Appearance

 Configuration – Migrating to PCI DSS services

-If you've been with Treezor since before PCI DSS became available, you must migrate to these new services.
+If you have been working with Treezor since before PCI DSS became available, you must migrate to these new services.
 Please contact Treezor for more information.

 In addition, all your requests transit through the following URL: